 Briefly, Medical Home is a model of care, not a place.
 It identifies how primary care should be delivered.
-Health care services within a Medical Home are supposed to be delivered in a way that is:
+Health care services within a Medical Home are delivered in a way that is:

 • accessible, • family-centered, • continuous, • coordinated,

 • comprehensive, • compassionate and • culturally-competent

 Podcast – In this podcast Sylvia Pelletier talks with Jenn Pineo about what the phrase means, why it’s important for parents of kids with special health care needs and how to know when a medical home is working for your family.(Medical Home Podcast Transcript)

 In a Medical Home all medical records are held by the primary physician and care is provided with a ‘whole patient’ approach.
 A patient may see multiple specialists who focus on specific health issues and the primary doctor looks at all of these issues and helps the patient with their overall health and well-being.
 In order for a Medical Home to meet the needs of patients and families, it requires the active involvement of patients and families.
 Key to this model is the sense of partnership between patients, families and providers.
 A sense of partnership improves care, not only for individual patients and families, but also for the health care system as a whole.